ShindouMihou/guarde/README.md

   - `tcp`: contains all the tcp configuration details
     - `[udp/tcp].forward`: forwards all requests to the given port to this address.
     - `[udp/tcp].port`: the port that Guarde should listen on.
+    - `[udp/tcp].fallback`: additional configuration for when Guarde fails to request from initial forward.
+      - `addresses`: an array containing all the fallback addresses, this will be requested in synchronous until one replies.
   - `ruleset`: contains all the WHOIS rulesets that matter, please refer to [`Rulesets`](#rulesets).
   - `verbose`: whether to show all the request body and response body.
   - `allow`: configures the flexibility of the rulesets